Mastering Number (Reception & KS1)

 Participants will:

-• work to develop intentional teaching strategies focused on developing fluency in calculation and number sense for all children.
+• work to develop intentional teaching strategies focused on developing fluency in calculation and number sense for ALL children including developing spatial reasoning skills.

 • develop understanding and their use of appropriate manipulatives to support their teaching of the mathematical structures.